 About "Us"

 I've lived in Redmond 45 years, started writing Redmond Neighborhood Blog (Redmond Blog) 16 years ago; always its sole reporter and editor.
 I'm a community volunteer and publish without pay.
-Many of my stories are opinionated; my articles are usually sourced.
+My stories are researched, opinionated and usually sourced.

 The Lake Washington School District is faced with unprecedented growth, equivalent to one new elementary school a year.
 It's now the 2nd largest school district in Washington State.
-In 2018 a critical bond measure failed... attributed to accelerated State property taxes important next bond measure, the Levy Committee was well prepared.
-Developer Eric Campbell joined an elite Bond Committee and the measure passed.
-A $120M 6-year Capital Projects Levy was on the 2019 ballot to bridge future capital bonds.
-It passed.
-And, February of 2022 a second 6-year Capital Projects Levy passed.
+A $120M 6-year Capital Projects Levy was on the 2019 ballot to bridge future capital bonds passed.
+And, in February of 2022 a second 6-year Capital Projects Levy passed.
+The District proposed a 3rd levy in 2024; it passed as well.

 Though only about 5% of the school budget is allocated to the Central Leadership Team and Administration their compensation seems high.

-Redmond Blog's present policy is not to endorse political candidates.
-My blog will work to provide the facts.
+Redmond Blog's present policy is to limit endorsements of political candidates.
+This blog will work to provide the facts with an Election Guide based on candidate websites and their activities.

 Bob Yoder